petuum/autodist/docs/usage/tutorials/multi-node.md

 ### Environment Preparation

-To set up environments for multi-node training follow the steps below.
+Follow the steps below to set up environments for multi-node training.
 If you are familiar with Docker, use these simple [instructions](docker.md)  to launch directly from Docker.

 Before running your program distributed with AutoDist on multiple nodes,
 1. The model should be able to train on each node successfully with AutoDist, as in